patrickmcelwee/dotfiles/README.markdown

-This currently has my bash, tmux and some script files.
-Need to add: vim config file.
+This currently has my vim, bash, tmux and some script files.
+For anyone else looking at this, sorry that it doesn't get cleaned up very often!
+But it works for me.

 To install: